Jujure/juju.re/jujure/content/writeups/fcsc_2023/picasso.md

 - Initialize an index that will be used to iterate over the input in an infinite loop
 - We have 2 clear parts in this loop:
     - The first one when we are done iterating on the input: We will go back to what this does later but we can clearly see that it performs the final check and prints us the flag if we are good.
     - The second one is the part that iterates on the input, so the one that is executed first.
-We can also see that it matches the characters from ou input against lower case letters, instantly exiting the program if it isn't one
+We can also see that it matches the characters from our input against lower case letters, instantly exiting the program if it isn't one

 A first look at the init state shows us that it only contains only numbers between 0x0 and 0xf, a good hint that it may be used to index an array of `0x10`